ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 moreover,i made changes in layout.cshtml as required according to the tutorail.

 Inside my loginPartial.cshtml i made changes and run my app in the browser.wow..... it's looking nice as a ux experience.

+30 OCTOBER 2023
+i updated my layout.cshtml by adding css and javascript links in it.Moreover,i added dropdown menu in that and its working....... afterthat , i changed the name of my dropdown menu to content management.